cksystemsgroup/unicorn/unicorn_api/README.md

 # Unicorn API
 You will need to install [maturin](https://www.maturin.rs/installation.htm) and create a virtual environment in Python.
 Finally, just type `maturin develop` to install the unicorn API in your virtual environment.

-To generate additional documentation type `cargo doc`.
+You can algo generate additional documentation using `cargo doc`.
+This will create a `docs` folder in `unicorn_api/target/`.

 ## QUARC